 Based on these experiences in the spray vs. brush/roll debate, I would firmly land on the spray side.

 How do you Spray Paint an Umbrella?

 - Remove the cover from the frame (unscrew the finial and pull the cover out of the supports) and lay it out flat on the grass (we just mowed the black spray painted grass away) OR cover an area with paper or drop cloths if you don't want to use the lawn.

 - Start at the top and spray the vent and vent edges and undersides with a flat paint.

 - Spray one section at a time, being careful to get all the seams and edges.

-- It won’t cover evenly – plan on a second coat after it dries a bit and spray in a different pattern.
+- Spray a second coat after it dries - it won't cover evenly, so let it dry a bit and then and spray in a different pattern.